The Pathless: Reception

 According to review aggregator Metacritic, The Pathless received "generally favorable reviews" upon release.

 Chris Carter of Destructoid praised the dashing mechanic of The Pathless, in which the player would shoot at targets to keep their momentum, writing "It not only looks amazing in practice, but it's fun to keep running and jumping".
 Carter criticized some parts of the gameplay, feeling that the world and some puzzles were simplistic.
 He also thought the game could be repetitive at points, "While The Pathless looks great, in some sections I felt like I was going through the motions".

 Game Informer's Andrew Reiner liked how the game avoided using a map or defined objectives, saying that the game did a good job visually guiding the player through points of interest.
 The reviewer disliked the lack of variety of each section of the world, "My biggest complaint about The Pathless is the repetitive structure of each world.
 Find the Lightstones.
 Light the towers.
 Repeat.
 Repeat.
 Repeat."

+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated The Pathless for "Outstanding Achievement in Original Music Composition".